microsoft/fluentui/packages/web-components/src/anchor/README.md

 sidebar_label: anchor
 ---

+# fluent-anchor

 As defined by the W3C:

 > An anchor is a piece of text which marks the beginning and/or the end of a hypertext link.

 `fluent-anchor` is a web component implementation of an [HTML anchor element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a).
-The `fluent-components` anchor supports the same visual appearances as the button component (accent, lightweight, neutral, outline, stealth) as well as a hypertext appearance for use inline with text.
+The `@fluent/web-components` anchor supports the same visual appearances as the button component (accent, lightweight, neutral, outline, stealth) as well as a hypertext appearance for use inline with text.

 ## Setup